IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Related Works

-\textbf{Multi-stage inference serving}: Several approaches have been proposed in previous research to improve the performance metrics for inference on multistage inference serving systems~\cite{razavi2022fa2, wang2018rafiki, Poms:2018:Scanner, jiang2018chameleon, kannan2019grandslam, crankshaw2020inferline, hu2021scrooge, romero2021llama, sreekanti2020optimizing, gupta2021recpipe, deepstream, lee2018pretzel, hu2021rim} since changing one model's configuration affects the subsequent steps.
-InferLine \cite{crankshaw2020inferline} reduces end-to-end latency of ML service delivery by heuristically optimizing configurations such as batch sizes and horizontal scaling of each stage.
+\textbf{Multi-stage inference serving}: Several approaches have been proposed in previous research to improve inference performance metrics in multistage inference serving systems~\cite{razavi2022fa2, wang2018rafiki, Poms:2018:Scanner, jiang2018chameleon, kannan2019grandslam, crankshaw2020inferline, hu2021scrooge, romero2021llama, sreekanti2020optimizing, gupta2021recpipe, deepstream, lee2018pretzel, hu2021rim} since changing one model's configuration affects subsequent steps.
+InferLine \cite{crankshaw2020inferline} reduces the end-to-end latency of ML service delivery by heuristically optimizing configurations such as batch sizes and horizontal scaling of each stage.
 Llama \cite{romero2021llama} is a pipeline configuration system specific to the use case designed exclusively for video inference systems.
 It attempts to reduce end-to-end latency by interactively decreasing the latency of each stage in the pipeline.
 Stages of the pipeline can be either ML inference or non-ML video tasks like decoding.
-GrandSLAm \cite{kannan2019grandslam} is a system designed to minimize latency and ensure compliance with service level agreement (SLA) requirements in the context of a chain of microservices dedicated mainly to machine learning (ML) tasks.
+GrandSLAm \cite{kannan2019grandslam} is a system designed to minimize latency and ensure compliance with SLA requirements in the context of a chain of microservices mainly dedicated to ML tasks.
 The system achieves this by dynamically reordering incoming requests, prioritizing those with minimal computational overhead, and batching them to maximize each stage's throughput.
 FA2 \cite{razavi2022fa2} provides a graph transformation and dynamic programming solution in inference pipelines with shared models.
-The graph transformation part breaks the execution graph to make it solvable in real time, and the dynamic programming solution returns the optimal batch size and scaling factor per each DNN stage of the pipeline.
+The graph transformation part breaks the execution graph to make it solvable in real-time, and the dynamic programming solution returns the optimal batch size and scaling factor per each DNN stage of the pipeline.
 Multimodel and Multitask inference VR/AR/Metaverse pipelines \cite{kwon2022xrbench, bartolomeo2022oakestra} are other emerging use cases of inference pipelines.
 However, unlike \namex{}, none of the above approaches considers the three pillars of accuracy, cost, and end-to-end latency/throughput jointly for multistage inference serving systems.